-THAT’S IT.
-Nothing more, nothing less.
+Some journals may ask for a description of the story.
+Only include additional information if the guidelines ask for it.
 Address your letter to the editor of the publication by name, if that information is available.
 Otherwise, “Dear Editors” is fine.
 If you’ve met the editor recently, it’s okay to say something like, “Thanks for chatting with me at x event…” but most editors might not even read that.

 Your cover letter should absolutely not include any of the following:

 - Boasts about how you’ve followed the guidelines perfectly

 - Irrelevant information or wordy screeds about why you wrote the story